wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    In many cases the name being resolved in the DNS provides the reason behind why the name is being resolved.
-This may allow the authorative nameserver to predict what other answers the recursive server will soon query for.
+This may allow the authoritative nameserver to predict what other answers the recursive server will soon query for.
 By providing multiple answers in the response, the authoritative name server operator can assist a caching recursive resolver in pre-poulating its cache before the client asks